 The Enterprise Act 2002 introduced a new streamlined backed IVA scheme called aFast Track Voluntary Arrangement (FTVA) that assists in the arrangement of IVAs after a bankruptcy order has been made.

 The basis of an FTVA is that the creditors will receive additional money that would not be available in a bankruptcy e.g. the inclusion of other funds or a prolonged phase of contributions from income.

 A Company Voluntary Arrangement (CVA) is a well-known approved insolvency rescue solution and has been part of UK law since 1986.
 Frequently companies survive cash flow problems or creditor action to wind up, and prosper in the future after going down the CVA route.

 A debt management plan is an informal agreement between a debtor and one or more creditors.
 Debt Management Plans help reduce most unsecured debts at a reduced payment figure over a fixed period of time that helps you regain control of your finances.

 A government approved Debt Management Plan is individually tailored based on what can be realistically afforded on a monthly basis, not what creditors demand.
-The government approves Debt Management Plans; however they do not administrate them for you.
+Debt Management Plans; however they do not administrate them for you.